-Welcome to Read This Book, a newsletter where I recommend one book that you should add to your TBR pile or nightstand or hidden stack under the bed, right away!
+Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
+This week, I’m sharing my favorite poetry collection of the year.

 Book Riot’s editorial team is writing for casual and power readers alike over at !
 During the month of September, all new free subscribers will be entered to win Parable of the Sower by Octavia Butler plus five mystery books from The Deep Dive.
 To enter, simply start a free subscription to The Deep Dive.
 No payment method required!

 Please Do Not Touch This Exhibit by Jen Campbell

 If you spend any amount of time on BookTube, you’ll find Jen Campbell, an author and book reviewer who creates weekly videos talking about what she’s reading.
 I discovered her channel back in 2016 and have loved watching her content ever since.
 Through her videos, I discovered her books, which range from children’s picture books to short stories to nonfiction books about bookshops.
 But my favorite of her books are her poetry collections.

 In her most recent collection, Please Do Not Touch This Exhibit, Campbell examines a childhood growing up as a disabled girl who spent much of her time in and out of hospitals.
 Campbell was born with a rare condition called ectrodactyly-ectodermal dysplasia-clefting syndrome (EEC), which impacts everything from her tear ducts to her kidneys.
 Campbell was born with disfigured hands, and her doctors spent several operations reconstructing her individual fingers.